IMAGINARY/applauncher2/README.md

 - **shell** (Optional, default: false) If `true` the command will be run in the default shell.
 A different shell can also be specified as a string.
 If `false` the command is run without a shell.

+## Themes

+Themes allow overriding default CSS styles and images.
+Each theme has a directory inside `themes` where its `default.css` file and any extra assets are placed.
+If a theme is specified in the `config.yml` file its `default.css` file will be loaded dynamically when the appLauncher starts.

+Note that the theme CSS files are precompiled from SASS files placed in `sass/themes/<theme name>`.

 ## Compilation

 This app is built using several compilable languages: